-It was the second week of my sophomore year of high school.
-I was feeling triumphant — a little cooler than my freshman self, since I was no longer the new girl at my New York City private school.
+It was the second week of my second year of secondary school.
+I was feeling triumphant — a little cooler than my fresher self, since I was no longer the new girl at my New York City private school.
 During a free period, my friends and I were sitting in a quiet hallway doing algebra homework.
 And then, from the murmurs at the end of the hall, I heard one word come from the mouth of one of my white, male classmates: “Spic.”

 It felt like a punch in the stomach.
 Thanks to my blue eyes and blonde hair, that arrogant kid had no idea that I’m Latina, and he was not the first or last person to make that assumption.
 And of course, even if I was just "white", I’d still have a right to call him out for using language like that.
 But I was born and raised in Manhattan to an Argentinian mother (who didn’t become a citizen until I was in high school) and an American father.
 My first language is Spanish thanks to my mami, who convinced me that Spanish would be our “secret” language (despite the fact that over 37 million people in the U.S. also speak it), and always taught me to feel proud about my roots.
 And summers in Buenos Aires with my tia ensured that I can cook riquisimas empanadas better than the best of them.